OH MY STARS

 with an excursion into astrology

 The line Steiner drew was meant to represent a spiral seen from the side.
 The Sun moves through space in a corkscrew manner, led by three planets and followed by three others.
 The planetary lineup Steiner specified is interesting.
 Steiner actually wobbled on it, a bit.
 On Sept.
 5, he placed Venus ahead of Mercury, whereas in a later discussion he put Venus behind Mercury.
 (In some occult teachings, the identities of these two planets cross.)
 In either case, the sequence scrambles the real order of the inner planets, displacing the Earth so that, of the three inner planets, it is the most distant from Mars.
 In reality the Earth and Mars and next-door neighbors.
 Also, perhaps a minor point, the sequence omits the outermost planets.
-The true order of the planets, counting from the outskirts inward, and omitting minor planets such as Pluto, is Neptune, Uranus, Saturn, Jupiter, Mars, Earth, Venus, and Mercury.
+The true order of the planets, counting outward from the center of the solar system, and omitting minor planets such as Pluto, is Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
 Bear in mind that this list does not denote a line of travel; it is an account of the distances at which the planets orbit the Sun.
 Mercury orbits near the Sun, Neptune orbits far away, and all of the other planets orbit at intermediate distances between the orbits of Mercury and Neptune.
 Steiner's description of the solar system gets most of this wrong.

 The diagrams Steiner created on both Sept.
 5 and 25 are basically alike, but on the second date he added a looping arrow and a short tangent.